 If something is interfering with any or all of these conditions, a full erection will not be achieved.

 Causes of ED can be either physical or psychological in nature

 There are two main types of penile implants; the inflatable implant and the semirigid implant.
 Both of these implants are purely designed to allow a man to receive an erection.
 They in no way a stimulant for sexual desire or libido.

 Types of Penile Prosthesis

-- Inflatable Penile Implants – These are inflatable devices that you would pump up prior to having sexual intercourse.
+- Inflatable Penile Implants – These are inflatable devices that you would pump up before having sexual intercourse.
 Usually, the inflatable penile implants will consist of three attachments.
 There will be a reservoir under the abdominal wall that will hold fluid.
-Next, there will be a pump and release valve inside of the scrotum to control the fluid that will be used for inflation.
-Finally, the inflatable cylinders that will maintain your erection.
+Next, there will be a pump and release valve inside the scrotum to control the fluid that will be used for inflation.
+Finally, the inflatable cylinders will maintain your erection.